yongkyung-oh/yongkyung-oh.github.io/README.md

 See `../docs/portfolio-deploy-cutover.md` for the live-site cutover runbook.
 As of 2026-06-05, the live `https://yongkyung-oh.github.io` URL still serves the legacy Jekyll site; do not claim deployment completion until the live URL shows the Astro navigation and GitHub Actions Pages deploy is green.

+Before UI or IA changes, read `DESIGN.md` and `../docs/portfolio-dev-agent-direction.md`.
+DMQA-class Korean lab-site structure is adopted as taxonomy and future IA only: the current rendered site stays a single honest postdoc profile with no lab/team/"we"/stats/mascot/recruiting surface until real verified content exists.